-8. In Environment Editor there are four values that will directly affect this; these values can be found under the Variables section and should be used to achieve the desired luminance.
+8. In the Environment Editor there are four values that will directly affect this; these values can be found under the Variables section and should be used to achieve the desired luminance.

 9. Now that we've set our luminance values to mimic the real world values, it's time to setup our ambient lighting.
 You can now re-enable the tone mapper by entering the following command into the console r_HDRDebug=0.

 10. As all ambient lighting is now done through the use of image based lighting probes, also known as the Environment Probes, place one into your level.
 The entity can be found under Create Object → Components → Lights → Environment Probe.

 At this point you should treat your initial environment probe as a global one.
 What this means is that it will provide the entire level with ambient lighting information, however, note that this is calculated from the probes location.

 We will add smaller more localized probes later on which will override the global one when they are nested inside of the global boundaries.